Anxiety and Bullying

 There are four primary anxiety disorders that anyone who is or has been bullied can suffer from.

 1) Post Traumatic Stress Disorder.
-(PTSD) It is not a medical issue that is suffered only by military war veterans.
+PTSD is not a medical issue that is suffered only by military war veterans.
 It can be caused by any traumatic event such as parental abuse, rape, or bullying.
 Any of these events and more can have a long lasting effect on the victim.
-It can cause all kinds of problems like sleep issues, depression, feeling vulnerable or powerless, and many other issues.
+This can cause all kinds of problems like sleep issues, depression, feeling vulnerable or powerless, and many other issues.
 It can also cause a whole host of stress related issues.

 Research also shows that girls are more affected by PTSD than boys.
 Moreover, the stress experienced by bullying does not necessarily cease when the bullying stops.
 As a result, PTSD can show up in a person’s life long after the bullying has ended.

 PTSD can have a significantly different effect on children.
 It depends upon their age.
 A first grader would react significantly different from an eighth grader.
 Teens can have suicidal thoughts.
-It can affect virtually every aspect of their lives.
+This has been known to affect virtually every aspect of their lives.
 Poor grades, inability to socialize, depression, low self-worth, and anger are only a few of the ways it can manifest itself.
 It is a serious problem that needs to be addressed as soon as it is discovered.

 It can have lifelong effects well into adulthood if it is not treated.

 2) Panic Attacks People with panic attacks have to deal with sudden and unexpected feelings of panic.
 When this happens they experience feelings of terror that strike suddenly without warning.
 Other symptoms might include sweating, chest pain, and rapid or irregular heartbeats.

 Left untreated, panic attacks can lead sufferers to avoid going out or doing things they once enjoyed.
 They worry that they will experience another episode.
 So they stay in, just in case they have another panic attack.